gridcoin-community/Gridcoin-World-Site/wiki/faq.md

 is no difference if you score 0 on a project, as all are taken into account equally.

-If you insist on not being paid for a specific project, change your team away from a recognised team for that project.

 ---
 # Status

 ---
 ### How can I see my Researching Status?

-If you have some BOINC credits, you are in a recognised team and your email is correct in the gridcoinresearch.conf file.
-You should see a list of

-your magnitude in each project when entering "*explainmagnitude*" to the debug console of the wallet (Help -\> Debug Window -\> Console).
-It may take 24-48 hours for new accounts to be populated.
+Press the beacon button and if you go through the steps for setup, you should see an overview of all the relevant information.
+You can also click on the project tab for information on a per project level

+Without using the GUI, you can also see a list of your magnitude in each project by using the `explainmagnitude` [RPC command](rpc "wikilink")

 ---
 ### What does "diff" exactly measure?
 What does it tell if it's high or low?

 A staking hash that is generated that is LESS than the target will stake.
 So the smaller the target (higher the diff) the LOWER the probability of staking.

 This also means that diff is directly proportional to that average net coins staking on the network.